phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 * Sleep

-Don't stay awake to binge-watch a whole series or the latest episode of <name-your-favorite>.
+Don't stay awake to binge-watch a whole series or the latest episode of 'name-your-favorite'.
 But you also don't need to get up at 5 am just because you want to squeeze in as much as activities as possible.
 There are many guides on how to optimize sleep, but I recommend not saving on mattresses and pillows.
-Investing in sleep equipment means investing in your well-being.
+Investing in equipment for great sleep means investing in your well-being.
 Avoid electronics in your bedroom, especially your phone.
 Your bedroom is for two activities only (;)).
 Your desk is located in a different room to mentally associate the bedroom with sleep.